dgwyther/HES_toolbox/README.md

 │   ├── fun_generateXYPlot.py
 │   ├── fun_loadData.py
 │   ├── fun_removeDates.py
 │   └── __init__.py
 ├── README.md							# Readme file
-├── reportDriver.py						# Driver script for generating reports with fpdf ├── reportSimpleDASH.py					# Script to generate report with plotly-dash
+├── reportDriver_*.py						# Driver script for generating reports with fpdf ├── reportDataPrep_*.py					# data cleaning & prep that is called by `reportDriver_*.py`
-├── reportSimplePDF.py					# Script to generate reports with fpdf
+├── reportConfig_*.py					# plot config called by `reportDriver_*.py`
-├── reportTemplate.py					# user template file called by `reportDriver.py`
+├── reportTemplate_*.py					# report template file called by `reportDriver_*.py`
 └── requirements.txt					# package requirements
 ```

-## Main files
+## Report Generation
-- `reportSimpleDASH.py`: Run this file with `python3 reportSimpleDASH.py` to produce a simple dashboard report.
-View in browser at `http://127.0.0.1:8050`.
-It can be printed to PDF using the browser Print option.
-- `reportSimplePDF.py`: compile a pdf directly with `python3 reportSimplePDF.py`.
-To change compilation options (including which layout, variables to include in plots, which plots to include, title, author, captions, etc), edit the file `reportSimplePDF.py`.
-- `reportDriver.py`: compile a pdf with the same FPDF package as `reportSimplePDF.py`.
-With `reportDriver.py` all user input is split into a separate template file (e.g. `reportTemplate.py`) which is loaded by the `reportDriver.py` to compile the PDF.
-Run with `python3 reportDriver.py`.

-### reportSimplePDF.py
-To configure, set the following options in `reportSimplePDF.py`, which is split up into Configuration, Analysis and Compilation sections:
+The process for generating a report is outlined below.
+Also, in the next subsections, each constituent file is detailed.
+1. Prepare the input data through removal of erroneous data, adding of NaN's to any data gaps, etc using the file `reportDataPrep_*.py`.

+2. Set the user configuration options, such as the title, date, data path and plotting choices in `reportConfig_*.py`.

+3. Set the layout for the report in `reportTemplate_*.py`.
+For example, add new sections, plots, captions.

+4. Run `python3 reportDriver._*py`to load the project data, user definitions and compile the output PDF.

+#### Report Data prep

-#### Configuration options
+#### Report Config
+This file is used to set the logo, metadata and output options, as well the all important plotting options.

 Logo, metadata and output options:
 ```
 title = 'Example title that is about the same length '